natandaniel/javascript_code_samples/exercises/chessboard/README.md

-Creates a string that represents an 8×8 grid, using newline characters to separate lines.
+Creates a string that represents a grid, using newline characters to separate lines.
 At each position of the grid there is either a space or a "#" character.
 The characters should form a chessboard.